Kiran-Chinni/AtliQo-Telecom-Domain-Insights/README.md

 3. Top unsubscribing users are from Delhi, Kolkata, Bangalore, Chennai and Pune, they are having unsubscription rate more than 6.5%.
 4. PIO and Britel have more than half of the market share between them, that is approximately 63%.

+# Suggestions:

+1. The cost of the internet plans has to be rethinked on, as it is observed that the ARPU is more after launching 5G, even when the numbers of unsubscribed users is going up.
+   Cost might be the major reason for decreased active users.
+2. Internet plans has to be optimized as only 3 plans are contributing half of the revenue, where as other 7 plans combine share other half.
+3. Need to study the plans introduced by Pio and Birtel as the share between them more than half of maket share.
+4. And lastly need to check proper network connectivity in all the cities.